-We, the Archons and members (hereinafter “Members”) of the Order of St. Andrew the Apostle, Inc. (hereinafter the “Order”), united in a common bond of love and loyalty to the Ecumenical Patriarchate of Constantinople and the Greek Orthodox Church in the United States, do hereby establish and adopt the following Bylaws of the Order.
+We, the Archons and members (hereinafter “Members”) of the Order of St. Andrew the Apostle, Inc. (hereinafter the “Order”), united in a common bond of love and loyalty to the Ecumenical Patriarchate of Constantinople, the Greek Orthodox Church in the United States, and other Orthodox Churches under the jurisdiction of the Ecumenical Patriarchate of Constantinople, do hereby establish and adopt the following Bylaws of the Order.

 Article 1: Purposes and Objectives

 The purposes and objectives set forth in the Certificate of Incorporation are reiterated and further articulated as follows: